3DBAG/CityBuf/readme.md

 The length prefixes are `Uint32`.

-Any 64-bit flatbuffer value contained anywhere in the file (for example coordinates) is aligned to 8 bytes to from the start of the file or feature to allow for direct memory access.
+Any 64-bit flatbuffer value contained anywhere in the file (for example coordinates) is aligned to 8 bytes from the start of the file or feature to allow for direct memory access.

 Encoding of any string value is assumed to be UTF-8.